Peloton Interactive Inc. [PTON] stock Downgrade by Wedbush analyst, price target now $115

 3D Systems Corp.
 (NYSE: DDD).

-Over the last 12 months, PTON stock rose by 70.69%.
-The one-year Peloton Interactive Inc. stock forecast points to a potential upside of 11.27.
-The average equity rating for PTON stock is currently 2.00, trading closer to a bullish pattern in the stock market.
+It opened the trading session at $109.91, the shares rose to $111.949 and dropped to $107.19, the range by which the price of stock traded the whole day.
+The daily chart for PTON points out that the company has recorded -24.60% loss over the past six months.
+However, it is still -73.97% lower than its most recent low trading price.

-The market cap for the stock reached $37.10 billion, with 295.65 million shares outstanding and 263.05 million shares in the current float.
-Compared to the average trading volume of 10.45M shares, PTON stock reached a trading volume of 5022419 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 7.86M shares, PTON reached to a volume of 5915178 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here is what top equities market gurus are saying about Peloton Interactive Inc. [PTON]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for PTON shares is $131.38 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on PTON stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.